-When using SOAP NUTS in your laundry, please make sure you keep the following things in mind: what type of water you have (hard or soft); the size of your washing machine and the load you are washing; how dirty the items are that you’re washing; and the temperature at which you are washing.
+When using SOAP NUTS in your laundry, please make sure you keep the following things in mind: what type of water you have (hard or soft); the size of your washing machine related to the size of the load you are washing (how stuffed it is); how dirty the items are that you’re washing; and the temperature at which you are washing.

 Just put your shells in your pouch, tie it shut, and drop it in the washing machine with your dirty laundry.
 You will not need to add any other detergent.
 SOAP NUTS wash most effectively between 30-60oC (86-140oF) and will last an average of 4-5 washes.
 When the Saponin has been exhausted from the shells for laundry use, they will look dark/grey and feel soggy.
 At this point, you can safely throw them on your compost heap or put them aside for making a mild soap nut liquid (see below).
 They also make a great hand soap - just toss them in your blender with some water and you get hand soap.